appwebtech/Azure-DevOps/README.md

 **Azure Repos** enable collaboration within a team just by providing a cloud-hosted private Git repos and advanced file management just like in GitHub; the only difference between the two been the evident closed projects in Azure as opposed to GitHubs open source.

 I have created a new repo for the project and imported it to Azure.
 I can work with my repo in Azure and even create new repos there and push them to GitHub.
+I have also integrated my Azure repo with my local dev environment in VS Studio Code.

 ![image-8](./images/image-8.png)